amin7x/PHPZarinpal/README.md

 # ![logo](https://cdn.pbrd.co/images/HvKaXwC.png) PHPZarinpal
 This is a PHP wrapper for [Zarinpal's Web API](https://zarinpal.com/).
-This library will help you to use Zarinpal API in an easy and simple زشسث.
+This library will help you to use Zarinpal API in an easy and simple case.

 ## Requirements
 * PHP 5.4 or later.